Hulton Archive/Getty Images

 It was commonplace in Yosemite in the 1930s to see the bears in the national park's garbage pit, Kenyon remarked.
 "That's what people expected at the time," he said.
 And while he could not speak to the behavioral reputation of the food-conditioned bears, it's possible that the "troublemaker" mythology may have been born from the garbage binging spectacle.

-Relocating food-conditioned bears, he said, did not necessarily perpetuate the behavior of seeking human food.
-Additionally, he said that the behavior is not necessarily passed from generation to generation.
+Relocating food-conditioned bears, he said, does not necessarily perpetuate or curb the behavior of seeking human food.
+Exposure to human food is what likely influences that behavior.
+Additionally, he said the behavior is not necessarily passed from generation to generation.

 While the folklore may be more colorful than the journal's version, neither are particular informative when it comes to hard details about the deportation.